ZhuangLab/storm-control/README.md

 You will need Python and PyQt as well as a number of other libraries.
 Please see the Install.txt file in the hal4000 folder.

 ## Directory Layout ##
 dave - This folder contains software (dave.py) that is used to control hal for automated acquisition of multiple images and/or STORM movies.
-Dave controls Hal via TCP/IP.
+Dave controls Hal and Kilroy via TCP/IP.

 fluidics - This folder contains software (kilroy.py) to control a series of pumps and valves so that fluid control can be integrated with imaging.